Alec Baldwin on fatal movie set shooting; 'I didn't pull the trigger' | Entertainment

 Alec Baldwin on fatal movie set shooting; 'I didn't pull the trigger'

-Alec Baldwin said he did not pull the trigger of the gun that fired a live bullet and killed a cinematographer on the set of the movie "Rust," according to an excerpt of an upcoming television interview that was released on Wednesday.
+Alec Baldwin said he did not pull the trigger of the gun that killed a cinematographer on the movie set of "Rust," while investigators in New Mexico zeroed in on how live ammunition may have found its way to the set.

-Alec Baldwin said he did not pull the trigger of the gun that fired a live bullet and killed a cinematographer on the set of the movie "Rust," according to an excerpt of an upcoming television interview that was released on Wednesday.
+Alec Baldwin said he did not pull the trigger of the gun that killed a cinematographer on the movie set of "Rust," while investigators in New Mexico zeroed in on how live ammunition may have found its way to the set.
 Baldwin, who was holding a gun he was told was safe when it went off, spoke in his first full interview about the Oct.
-21 shooting in New Mexico.
+21 shooting.

 Two crew members have filed civil lawsuits accusing Baldwin, the producers and others on the production of negligence and lax safety protocols.
 The producers have said they are conducting their own internal investigation.